ONSdigital/sparklyr-walkthrough/README.md

 Beyond this course, note that some additional setup is required when working in DAP, specifically:
   * Authentication to the cluster (Account settings --> Hadoop authentication, enter Windows credentials)
-  * Setting up the link to Artifactory to install Python packages:
+  * Setting up the link to Artifactory to install R packages:
       * r <- getOption("repos")
       * r['CRAN'] <- "http://<USERNAME>:<PASSWORD>@art-p-01/artifactory/list/cran-org"
       * options(repos = r)